troupe/troupe.github.io/_posts/2013-05-22-live-collections.md

 Why LiveCollections?
 =====================

 [Troupe](http://trou.pe) is a realtime collaborative application.
-Having a real-time, push-based application is essential.
-At the same time, we were keen to leverage the power of Backbone.js, so we decided to extend Backbone with real-time LiveCollection capabilities to enable realtime push in Backbone collections.
+Having a real-time, push-based application, where updates are automatically reflected in the client, is essential.
+At the same time, we were keen to leverage the power of Backbone.js, so we decided to extend Backbone with real-time Live Collection capabilities to enable realtime push in Backbone collections.

 __Our aim: create a real-time drop-in replacement for Backbone collections that plays nicely with Node.js__